Singularitey1/animal-picker/README.md

 # animal-picker
-HackViolet 2023 program that has user input a picture of themselves and their favorite animal.
-Program searches for corresponding animal that best matches their emotion.
+Animal picker is a HackViolet 2023 program created to raise awareness of increasing habitat destruction.

+Using AI/ML libraries, the backend program finds the visitor’s emotions.
+An image of the visitor’s favorite animal with the same emotions is subsequently generated, along with general information about it.